JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 );
 ```

-### Disabled Grandpa
+### Disabled GRANDPA

 Proof of Authority networks generally contain many full nodes that are not authorities.
-When Grandpa
+When GRANDPA
-is present in the network, we still need to tell the node how to interpret grandpa-related messages
+is present in the network, we still need to tell the node how to interpret GRANDPA-related messages
 it may receive (just ignore them) and ensure that the correct inherents are still included in blocks
-in the case that the node _is_ an authority in Babe but not Grandpa.
+in the case that the node _is_ an authority in BABE but not GRANDPA.

 ```rust, ignore
 sc_finality_grandpa::setup_disabled_grandpa(